BensonZhou1991/Circuit-Transformation-via-Monte-Carlo-Tree-Search/README.md

 Readers can run 'Main_MCtree_search.py' to test the relevant algorithm in IBM Q20 architecture.

 The necessary packages, 'networkx', 'qiskit', 'matplotlib' and 'numpy', should be installed before running.

+Notice that this Python implementation is currently not compatible with Linux or Python 3.8.